ECHOEProject/echoe/doc/documentation.md

 ## Capitalization

 Since our scribes may use majuscules or large minuscules in unexpected places, and we have attempted, insofar this may be consistently done, to mimic this practice using capitalization, many applications will benefit from lowercasing all letters as part of the normalization routine.

+## Style

+We have elected to refer our XML documents to a sample CSS stylesheet as a way of accommodating users desiring to use ECHOE as a reading corpus locally in a web browser.
+This stylesheet declaration should not be seen as a canonical part of the corpus, and may be disregarded in processing.

 # Transcription and Metadata